koel/koel/docs/usage/web-interface.md

 From the same area, you also can:

-* <InterfaceIcon :src="heartIcon" /> like/unlike the current song
+* <InterfaceIcon :src="heartIcon" alt="Heart" /> like/unlike the current song
-* <InterfaceIcon :src="volumeIcon" /> control the volume
+* <InterfaceIcon :src="volumeIcon" alt="Volume" /> control the volume
-* <InterfaceIcon :src="repeatIcon" /> switch between repeat modes
+* <InterfaceIcon :src="repeatIcon" alt="Repeat" /> switch between repeat modes
-* <InterfaceIcon :src="slidersIcon" /> show the equalizer
+* <InterfaceIcon :src="slidersIcon" alt="Sliders" /> show the equalizer
-* <InterfaceIcon :src="boltIcon" /> show the visualizer
+* <InterfaceIcon :src="boltIcon" alt="Bolt" /> show the visualizer
-* <InterfaceIcon :src="expandIcon" /> toggle full-screen mode
+* <InterfaceIcon :src="expandIcon" alt="Expand" /> toggle full-screen mode

 Right-clicking the footer area brings up context menu for the currently playing song.

 ## Creating and Managing Playlists

 Koel supports creating an unlimited number of playlists as well as organizing them into folders.
-Start by clicking the <InterfaceIcon :src="plusIcon" /> button next to the "Playlists" header in the navigation bar.
+Start by clicking the <InterfaceIcon :src="plusIcon" alt="Add" /> button next to the "Playlists" header in the navigation bar.
 You'll be provided with three options:

 * "New Playlist…" brings up a dialog to create a standard playlist
 * "New Smart Playlist…" brings up a dialog to create a smart playlist